 A to B

-Select the turning where you can carry out the manoeuvre in a safe, legal and convenient manner.
-Use the MSM routine and take up a position as if you were going to turn right.
-If there are other road users around you may need to delay indicating right, as otherwise they may think you are turning right.
+Select the turning where you can perform the manoeuvre in a safe, legal, and convenient manner.
+Use the MSM routine and take up a position as if you were turning right.
+If there are other road users around you, you may need to delay indicating right, as otherwise, they may think you are turning right.

 B to C